awesomeeng/awesome-config/README.md

  - Uses JSON notation or our custom notation that supports mixing JSON style config and key/value style config;
  - Configuration is immutable once started;
  - Configuration is exposed as a plain JavaScript object for easy usage;
- - Configuration is a singleton so no passing your config object around manually;
+ - Globally accessable config without the need to pass config objects around;
- - Configuration is scoped to allow for multiple libraries to have separate configurations;
+ - Support for nested/isolated usage as needed;
  - Configuration Variables allow cross referencing other parts of your configuration;
  - Configuration Conditions allow you to toggle on/off different parts of your configuration based on external items like hostname, OS, or environment variables.
  - Configuration Plcaeholders to force users to provide key configuration values.